9 Rustic Spots In New Mexico That Are Extraordinary For Camping

 8. Echo Amphitheater Campground, near Abiquiu

-Most people haven’t heard of the Echo Amphitheater and fewer still are aware that you can camp there.
+Most people haven’t heard of the Echo Amphitheater and fewer are aware that you can camp there.
 Only 10 single sites are available, so it can’t get too crowded.
+This is an ideal spot for primitive camping in New Mexico.
 The vivid rocks of this natural amphitheater are certainly a dramatic view to wake up to.
+Check out more about

 9. Oasis State Park, Portales